browserstack/browserstack-bitrise-espresso-step/README.md

 # BrowserStack App Automate - Espresso
-​

 Run Espresso tests on BrowserStack
-​

 <details>
 <summary>Description</summary>
-​

 Run your Espresso tests on BrowserStack App Automate.
-This step collects the built `.apk` file from `$BITRISE_APK_PATH` and test suite `.apk` file from `$BITRISE_TEST_APK_PATH` environment variables.
+This step collects the built APK from `$BITRISE_APK_PATH` and test apk from `$BITRISE_TEST_APK_PATH` environment variables.

 ## Configure the Step

-​
-Before configuring this step, make sure you install [Bitrise CLI](https://github.com/bitrise-io/bitrise) on your machine.
+Before configuring this step, make sure you install [Bitrise CLI](https://github.com/bitrise-io/bitrise) in your machine.

 Complete the following steps:

-​1.
-Clone the repository:
+1. Clone the repository:
   ```bash
   git clone https://github.com/browserstack/browserstack-bitrise-espresso-step.git
   ```
 2. Open the cloned repository and create a `.bitrise.secrets.yml` file at the same level of bitrise.yml to add your BrowserStack Username and Access Key.
   An example `.bitrise.secrets.yml` file is as follows:
   ```yml